jjloomis/adobe-premiere-creating-a-social-media-video/working-with-text-and-transitions/working-with-text-in-the-text-template.md

-# Working with Text in the JAMS Text Template
+# Working with Text in the JAMS-Social-Media-Video Template

 ## Editing text